aspose-cells-cloud/aspose-cells-cloud-python/README.md

 ## Quick Start Guide

-To begin with Aspose.Cells Cloud SDK, here's what you need to do:
+To begin with Aspose.Cells Cloud, here's what you need to do:

 1. Sign up for an account at [Aspose for Cloud](https://dashboard.aspose.cloud/#/apps) to obtain your application details.
 2. Install the Aspose.Cells Cloud Python package from the [pypi](https://pypi.org/).